mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_sn/codingthemod.md

         }
     }
 }
 ```

+Note that in a scenario where you are using a `HarmonyPrefix` patch, you can use a return type of `bool` to determine whether to continue to execute the game class method (return `true`) or whether to skip the game class method (return `false`).
+That way, you can choose to do something first, then allow the method to continue or completely override the method altogether, bypassing the game code.

+Things get quite involved at this point, as there are a number of rules and options that apply to your method definition, depending on what you want to do and what Harmony annotation you're using.
+The best place to find out more is in the [Harmony documentation](https://harmony.pardeike.net/articles/patching.html), which explains the concepts in detail.

+Anyway, enough of this theoretical nonsense!
+Go back to your code and check it's all there.
+If so, we're good to go!

 You can build this now by right clicking the project and selecting `Build`.
 All going well, you'll see `Build succeeded`.
 If not, go back through and check your code.

-You can also find the full source for this part of the tutorial [in this GitHub repository](https://github.com/mroshaw/BeginnersGuideModSubnautica).
+You can also find the full source for this part of the tutorial [in this GitHub repository](https://github.com/mroshaw/BeginnersGuideModSubnautica), so if you have any problems whatsoever, have a look at the source in the repo and compare it to what you have.

 Your `Post Build Scripts` should also have run, creating a folder in your game location and copying in the DLL and json files, giving the game everything it needs to run your snazzy new mod!

+Congratulations!
+It's a beautiful bouncing baby knife mod!